theterminalguy/floatcam/README.md

 The default screen recorder on macOS (Quicktime) does have a way to record the screen and the camera.
 However, it is not customizable and can sometimes get in the way of the recording.
 On Linux, I used Kazam, which is a great screen recorder, but it does not have a built-in camera.
 One thing all these screen recorders have in common is that they are not customizable.

-Loom, a popular screen recorder let's you do some of these things but it's not free.
+[Loom](https://www.loom.com/), a popular screen recorder let's you do some of these things but it's not free.
 It features a floating camera, a screen recorder and a video editor.
 It's a great tool, but you have a recording limit of 5 minutes for the free version.

 Since there are lots of amazing FREE screen recorders out there and all I wanted was a floating camera, I decided to make my own.
 I thought it would be nice to have a simple camera app that you can use alongside any screen recorder.

 I hope you enjoy using Floatcam as much as I enjoyed making it.
-If you have any questions, suggestions, or feedback, feel free to reach out to me on [Twitter] or [Telegram].
+If you have any questions, suggestions, or feedback, feel free to reach out to me on [Twitter](https://twitter.com/theterminalguy).

 ## Roadmap

-I have thought about some cool features that I would like to add to Floatcam like screen annotation, a simple whiteboard, area protection and more.
+I have thought about some cool features that I would like to add like screen annotation, a simple whiteboard, area protection and more.

 While all of these features sounds cool, it's not the reason why I made Floatcam.
-I will add those features when I have the time.
+I may add those features when I have the time.

 ## Contributing